4. Appointing a French Architect

 As an alternative to retaining your architect, you can go back into the market place and appoint a contracts manager maître d’oeuvre to oversee the building works.
 The maître d’oeuvre may not actually be an architect but there are many architects who also perform this role.

-The person responsible for the preparation of the plans and supervision of the works is called the maître d’œuvre, whilst you, the client, are the maître d'ouvrage!
+The company/person responsible for the preparation of the plans and supervision of the works is called the maître d’œuvre, whilst you, the client, are the maître d'ouvrage!

 Next: Architect Contracts

 The Guides to France are published for general information only.